-As well as completing a few questions so we know your basic contact details, you will need to provide a short manifesto (600 words max) to persuade your fellow students to vote for you.
-Think of this short blurb as being your way of telling everyone a little bit about yourself, your main motivations for running and what you would plan to do if you were successful in being elected.
-You should also upload a photo and slogan alongside your manifesto.
-All of this should be completed before nominations close at 12 midday on 27th October 2020.
+Once you have nominated yourself via this form please email your manifesto to email@example.com before voting begins (by Monday 16th November).
+Think of this manifesto as a short blurb to tell everyone a little bit about yourself, your main motivations for running and what you would plan to do if you were successful in being elected.
+You should also send a photo and slogan alongside your manifesto.

 For our liberation and community based positions we ask students to only nominate themselves for roles which they self-define into e.g. LGBTQ+ Officer candidates should self-define into the LGBTQ+ community, and equally Student Parents and Carers Officer should have experience of being a parent or carer.

 All aspects of this year's Autumn Part-Time Officer Elections across October and November will be online.
 There will be no time when we will ask candidates or voters to attend events or training in person.
 Student safety is paramount to us and we are working to make our democratic practises (Elections and Students’ Forums) accessible to all during the time of Covid-19.

 Between 11th and 17th November we will provide a number of online sessions to help support candidates through the election process.
 A number of these sessions will be voluntary and will aim to give candidates tips and ticks on running in elections.
 There will be one mandatory session called ‘Candidate Briefing’ which all candidates must attend as it will outline the elections rules.